- React Native vs Native: Factors to Consider for Deciding The Right Mobile App Development Approach

 The Native platforms, being supported by Google and Apple, easily get the tools to implement any functionality, resolve errors and launch updates without affecting app usability.

-React Native, on the other rise, do not keep update at the top priority.
-The tools and update are not launched in sync with that of Apple and Google, making it critical to build and launch future update.
-Besides, there’s a less surety of how long the support continues, which again put a question mark on if one pick React Native for a long-term app process or not.
+React Native, on the other hand, does not keep updates at the top priority.
+The tools and updates are not launched in sync with that of Apple and Google, making it critical to build and launch future updates.
+Besides, there’s less surety of how long the support continues, which again puts a question mark on if one picks React Native for a long-term app process or not.

 The interactivity with native apps is yet another essential factor to get a clarity of the difference between react native and native approach.